upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-6/index.rst

 - Positive input of the instrumentation amplifier
 - Placed directly on or very close to the tissue that generates the signal (muscle, heart, forehead, eye, etc.)
 - If the voltage here increases, the amplifier output increases.
+- This is the main signal input that captures the biopotential signal of interest.

 IN- (Inverting input)
 -------------------------